Robustness Assessment of Assemblies in Frictional Contact: Applications

 \subsection{Object Placement Planning}

-The problem of stably placing a given object in an existing assembly is challenging since feasible poses must (1) make contact with the environment while avoiding inter-penetrations, and (2) exert forces upon all objects in the assembly while preserving the force equilibrium of the system.
-Consequently, a very small region of the solution space is feasible, and searching for stable placements by iterating over a discretized set of poses is inefficient and computationally expensive \cite{nadeau_planning_2024}.
-As proposed in \cite{nadeau_planning_2024}, the static robustness of points on objects in the assembly can be used to efficiently guide the search for stable poses by sampling robust contact points and determining poses that would solicit the selected contact points.
-To do so, a SR \textit{map} is computed as $\left\{\SR(\Vector{p},\hat{\Vector{n}})~\forall \Vector{p} \in \mathcal{P}\right\}$, where $\mathcal{P}$ is the set of points on the objects, and $\hat{\Vector{n}}$ is the normal to the surface at $\Vector{p}$, an example of which is shown in \cref{fig:frontpage}.
-While the approximate approach in \cite{nadeau_planning_2024} reduced computational complexity by considering only a subset of the constraints in \cref{eq:reac_forces_opt_begin}--\cref{eq:reac_forces_opt_end} and each object in isolation, the method proposed in this work can be used to compute the exact static robustness of an assembly, albeit at a higher computational cost.
+The problem of stably placing an object in an existing assembly is challenging since feasible poses must (1) make contact with the assembly while avoiding inter-penetrations, and (2) exert forces upon all objects in the assembly while preserving the force equilibrium of the system.
+Consequently, a very small region of the solution space is feasible, and searching for stable placements by iterating over a discretized set of poses is inefficient and computationally expensive.
+As proposed in \cite{nadeau_planning_2024}, the robustness of points on objects in the assembly can be used to efficiently guide the search for stable poses by sampling robust contact points and determining poses that would solicit the selected contact points.
+An example of the overall process is illustrated in \cref{fig:placement_example}.
+While the approximate approach in \cite{nadeau_planning_2024} (henceforth referred to as \textit{Approx}) reduced computational complexity by considering each object in isolation, the method proposed in this work can be used to compute the robustness of an assembly more accurately, albeit at a higher computational cost.
 Hence, our approach can be seamlessly integrated into the planner proposed in \cite{nadeau_planning_2024} to improve the reliability of the placements found.

-As shown in \cref{fig:scenes_comparison}, in which each object point is coloured based on its SR/SRI value for a force exerted normal to the surface at that point, the SR map can contain areas of points with infinite robustness (coloured black).
-In contrast, the SRI map does not contain any infinite values, which is advantageous for object placement planning for two reasons.

-First, the absence of infinite values makes contact point sampling more efficient since it offers a way to choose between points with infinite static robustness.
-For instance, when sampling points on the cube in \hyperref[fig:scenes_comparison]{\cref*{fig:scenes_comparison}a}, all points on the top face have the same likelihood of being selected, irrespective of whether they are in the centre or closer to the edges.
-However, from \cref{sec:robustness_to_toppling}, we know that exerting a force in the centre is objectively better.
-Since this issue is not present when sampling points based on the SRI map, the probability function proposed in \cite{nadeau_planning_2024} can be simplified to